 Answer: Your public housing authority should have a list of landlords who are willing to take Housing Choice vouchers.

 Question 6: I'd like to rent my home to a Section 8 tenant.
 How can I do that?

 Answer: You'll need to contact your local public housing agency to find out how to rent to Section 8 tenants in your area.

 Question 7: Are there other agencies that offer rental assistance?

-agencies can help you think through your options.
-Contact one
+Answer: We have lots of information about living choices for senior citizens.
+HUD-approved housing counseling housing counseling agencies can help you think through your options.
+Contact one near you.

 More information about renting.